 The Bureau of Labor Statistics (BLS) issued on December 8, 2015 its employment projections for 2024 (using 2014 as the base year).
 BLS issues these national-level projections — the agency’s most sought-after data other than unemployment rates — every two years.

 For the most recent national projections (to 2020), see the BLS Employment Projections homepage.

-Education and Training Data Matching BLS National Projections
+Education and Training Data that Matches BLS National Projections

 The BLS also provides education and training data to assist workforce planners in better determining the education and training that individuals typically need to qualify for employment in an occupation.
 BLS' research into this area resulted in using the new classification system.